Gemini 8: Background

-Command pilot Neil Armstrong resigned his commission in the U.S. Naval Reserve in 1960.
+Command pilot Neil Armstrong resigned his commission in the U.S. Naval Reserve in 1960, and was selected as a crew member for Gemini 8 in September 1965.
 His flight marked the second time a U.S. civilian flew into space (after Joe Walker on X-15 Flight 90), and the first time a U.S. civilian flew into orbit.